-- There are more engineers and programmers than at Facebook, Twitter, or LinkedIn.
+- There are more engineers and programmers at Goldman Sachs than Facebook, Twitter, or LinkedIn.

 Should you go back to school and get your masters in computer science?
 No. But the world has changed, and investment banking is no exception.
 Take a look at the combination of skills the Strats have and think about what that may mean for the industry and your career.